 - Lead a productive brainstorming session

-- Generate a list of hypotheses for testing and personalization
+- Generate a list of hypotheses for experiments and personalization

-Ideation, the process of generating powerful hypotheses to drive testing and personalization, is one of the most important steps in experience optimization.
-Sometimes, optimization teams eager to make an impact jump straight into hypothesis creation, or even experiment design.
-But the best, most impactful experiments and campaigns start as questions.
+Ideation, the practice of generating powerful hypotheses to drive experimentation, is one of the most important steps in experience optimization.
+Sometimes, teams eager to make an impact jump straight into hypothesis creation, or even experiment design.
+But the best, most impactful experimentation starts with questions.

-Curiosity and a knack for asking productive questions can help you focus your program's optimization efforts on impactful changes.
+Curiosity and a knack for asking meaningful questions help an experimentation program focus on impactful changes.
 Great questions capture points of uncertainty about your site or probe long-held assumptions about your visitors.
 What types of value propositions are the most compelling to a certain segment?
 What's the best way to ask visitors to fill out a form?
 Turn these questions in to strong hypotheses that you'll evaluate through testing.